 - Schedule your time wisely, and don’t procrastinate.
 Writing all your deadlines down on a calendar (not just on your phone) is a good way to keep track of your commitments.

 - When you drink (and we figure you will) be very careful about with who, what, where and when.
 Also how, (as in don’t mix alcohol.)
-Being shit-faced drunk is about as pathetic as it gets.
+Being falling-down drunk is about as pathetic as it gets.
 So is being stoned.